Antifactors of regular bipartite graphs: The Proof of Theorem

-\textbf{Remark 1.} The bound of Theorem \ref{main} is sharp.
-Let $m\in N$ be an positive integer.
-For example, $C_{4m+2}$ is a 2-regular graph and contains no an $L$-factors.
-However, it is easy to show that $C_{4m}$ contains such an $L$-factor.
+\textbf{Remark 1.} The bound that $k\geq 3$ in Theorem \ref{main} is sharp.
+Let $m\in \mathrm{N}$ be a positive integer.
+For example, $C_{4m+2}$ is a 2-regular graph and contains no $H$-factors.
+However, it is easy to show that $C_{4m}$ contains an $H$-factor.

-\textbf{Remark 2.} There exist families of infinite bipartite graphs (e.g., the generalized $\theta$-graph) which contains no $L$-factors.
-In light of Theorem \ref{main}, it remains an open problem to classify all bipartite graphs which contain an $L$-factor.
+\textbf{Remark 2.} Theorem \ref{main} does not hold for multi-graphs.
+By doubling every second edge in $C_{4m+2}$, we get a 3-regular bipartite multi-graph $G$.
+But, as one sees in Remark 1 that $C_{4m+2}$ does not contain an $H$-factor, one sees that neither does $G$.

+\acknowledgements The authors would like to thank the anonymous Reviewers for all valuable comments and suggestions to greatly improve the quality of our paper.